 Tree Removal and Hazards

 We encourage our customers to report any potential hazards to the electric system.
+Branches touching lower phone and cable wires or branches touching wires due to normal growth are usually not hazardous.
+Normal growth reaching electrical wires only will be addressed during routine tree trim.
 Here, we'll help you determine if a tree may be problematic.

 • A tree limb on an electric primary line